kparc/kcc/README.md

 \* capitalized platform identifier means you are running an **enterprise** build, enjoy responsibly. lowercase is a **community** build.

-\*\* in the unlikely case you are running a test build which is older than `30` days, 𝒌 will gently suggest an upgrade by exiting with code `12`.
+\*\* by convention, build date plays the role similar to `PATCH` in the semantic versioning. in the unlikely case you are running a test build which is older than `30` days, 𝒌 will gently suggest an upgrade by exiting with code `12`.

-\*\*\* banners are useful for diagnostics, please include them in case of difficulties, or if you think you've encountered a bug. always make sure you're running the latest build.
+\*\*\* banners are handy for diagnostics. please include them in case of difficulties, or if you think you've encountered a bug.
+Always make sure you're running the latest build.
+Test builds offer latest features at a price of some stability.

 ---------------------